 Current diagnostic methods require the use of expensive ultrasound equipment to determine whether parasitic worms are alive under the skin or inside lymph nodes.
 Prakash’s more frugal design consists of a Bandaid-sized patch embedded with a sensitive sensor that detects minute electrical changes when worms wiggle under the skin or form calcified cysts.
 He expects that the final device will cost less than $10 and will be easier to use in rural settings.

 Prakash and Jim Cybulski, a Stanford mechanical engineering PhD student, were also working at several sites to clinically evaluate “Foldscope,” an inexpensive microscope made of folded paper that is being mass produced and used for diagnosing diseases like malaria, schistosomiasis, African sleeping sickness, tuberculosis and various filarial diseases in field conditions.
-Cybulski recently won a Global Health Equity Scholars Fellowship fellowship (NIH-funded) for field testing this device.
+Cybulski recently won a Global Health Equity Scholars Fellowship (NIH-funded) for field testing this device.

 The magnitude of the malaria problem in Uganda, which has one of the highest rates of infected mosquitoes in the world, became crystal clear during their trip.